 Do they support multiple SKUs with low MOQ?

-Is QC transparent and inspection accepted before shipment?
+Is QC transparent and is inspection accepted before shipment?

 Before working with any supplier, ask clearly: